Climate-based tomato planting guide for North Battleford, Saskatchewan

 Main risk: There is not much margin here, so late planting or longer-season tomato varieties can easily carry harvest past frost.

-How Frost Affects Tomatoes in North Battleford
+How Frost Affects Planting Dates for Tomatoes in North Battleford

 North Battleford usually has about 110 frost-free days, with a typical last spring frost around May 26 and a typical first fall frost around September 13.